 As we get closer to welcoming your sister, I want you to know that you will always be my firstborn, my number one.

 You will always be the one who made me a mom, the one who taught me patience and true selflessness.

 You will always be the one who saved my life, the one who taught me what it means to unconditionally love someone, and the one who taught me the definition of a bond between a mother and her child.

 You were sent you to me first for a reason.
 I will forever be grateful to you for all the things you’ve taught me (and the for things that you continue to teach me).

 As I cherish these last days with you, it’s hard not to feel a sense of guilt.
 I feel guilty that your sister will never have me all to herself, like you did.
 That she will never have all my attention all the time, like you did.
 I will be shared between the two of you.

 I love you baby girl, more than words could ever describe.
 Thank you for being you and for being so special.
-I might hold you a little more in the next few days and tell you I love you until it annoys you but just know, that it’s because I don’t take this time alone with you for granted.
-It will be a time I always remember and a time that changed my life forever.
+I might hold you a little more these next few days and tell you I love you until it annoys you, but just know that it’s because I don’t take this time alone with you for granted.
+It will be a time I’ll always remember and a time that changed my life forever.